Fiserv/tenants-doc/privacy-notice.md

 _D.
 Sensitive personal data_

-In limited circumstances and when permitted by law, we may collect a Developer’s and/or their employee’s biometric data to confirm a Developer’s and/or their employee’s identity, such as when they authenticate a payment or sign into their Fiserv device using their fingerprint.
+In limited circumstances and when permitted by law, we may collect a Developer's and/or their employee's biometric data to confirm a Developer's and/or their employee's identity, such as when they authenticate a payment or sign into their Fiserv device using their fingerprint.
 In some circumstances, we may collect information that may reveal health or medical information, such as when we process transactions at health or medical facilities or pharmacies.
 In the context of processing employment applications, we may also request sensitive information, such as racial or ethnic origin, where required or permitted by law of the country in which you are applying for employment.

 Outside of these contexts or otherwise as we specifically request, we ask that you not provide us with any sensitive personal data (meaning information revealing racial or ethnic origin, political opinions, religion or philosophical beliefs, trade union membership, genetic, health, or biometric information, information about sex life or sexual orientation, or criminal convictions or offenses) through our websites or mobile applications, or otherwise to us.